 The following operations support metadata:

 Pinecone Assistant also supports metadata filters.
-For more information, see Understanding Pinecone Assistant - Filter with metadata.
+For more information, see Understanding files in Pinecone Assistant.